alonzi/spark-intro/README.md

 # Using Spark powered by AWS
 * [login to the AWS console](https://us-east-1.signin.aws.amazon.com/oauth?SignatureVersion=4&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJMOATPLHVSJ563XQ&X-Amz-Date=2018-10-15T15%3A37%3A38.105Z&X-Amz-Signature=16712fc21b036c069bd01eb7d77e0ea3bfc2db6308ea89c567b58c63f917f030&X-Amz-SignedHeaders=host&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fhomepage&nc2=h_ct&redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fconsole%2Fhome%3Fnc2%3Dh_ct%26src%3Dheader-signin%26state%3DhashArgs%2523%26isauthcode%3Dtrue&response_type=code&src=header-signin&state=hashArgs%23)
 * search services for 'sagemaker'
+* left hand side click 'notebook instances'
+* in the spark-education row under actions click 'open'
+* upper right corner choose new -> conda_python3
+* this is the notebook you will work in for the session, please change the name of the notebook to your name

+## Setting up your environment
 *
 ## Strings
 * A string is a 'string' of characters
   * 'apple'  # letters